-The guide to online SSBSS submission (PDF, Size: 1.5 MB) will show you how to use the online Scottish Suckler Beef Support Scheme application form to submit your application.
+The guide to online SSBSS submission (PDF, Size: 1.5 MB) will show you how to use the online Scottish Suckler Beef Support Scheme application form to submit your claim.

+Our local area offices can help you get online and can discuss what support is available.
 Even if you have no access to the internet, you may be able to make use of computers in your local area office.
+Please note we have: